- Steans Center

 Scheduling in-person class visits at least one week in advance is appreciated.
 Scheduling early will allow us to give you the date and time that fits best with your syllabus.

 Research Librarians are available to provide one-on-one support for students who walk up in person or make an appointment for an in-depth consultation.
-Faculty members are encouraged to send research assignments to Paula Dempsey, Reference Services Coordinator, who will recommend key resources and alert staff to student needs.
+Faculty members are encouraged to send research assignments to Heather Jagman, Reference Services Coordinator, who will recommend key resources and alert staff to student needs.
 For everyday library questions, both students and faculty find the AskALibrarian IM chat service convenient and friendly.

 Special Collections & Archives provides a forum for students to encounter original documents and primary sources, general instructions in handling and use of collections, and introductions to collections relevant to a specific course.
 Special Collections and Archives librarians work with faculty to develop structured exercises or research projects which utilize both physical rare volumes and electronic items.